preparing for future home ownership or refinancing your current mortgage

 The amount you saved for the down payment should also influence the house you buy.
 If you have enough to put 20% on one home but 10% on another, the cheaper home will give you more bang for your buck.

-Buyers also have to set aside money for closing costs, which can amount to between 2% and 5% of the purchase price, depending on which state you live in.?
-If you are purchasing a $200,000 home, you could pay between $4,000 and $10,000 in closing costs alone.
+Buyers also have to set aside money for closing costs, which can amount to between 2% and 5% of the purchase price, depending on which state you live in.
 The less you have to finance in the loan, the lower interest you will pay over the life of the loan, and the sooner you'll see a return on your investment.

 choose a property you can handle